radevsto/the_wall_construction/README.md

 Work assignment requirements fully covered.
 Assignment content at the bottom of this readme.

-> Thanks for the entertaining task, GoT for the win, much appritiated!
+> Thanks for the entertaining task, Got for the win, much appreciated!

 ### Work Notes:
 - Decided to keep the business logic outside of the model classes for separation of concerns.